JulienGrv/saga-revised/README.md

-# SagaRevised
+# Saga Revised

-SagaRevised emulator for Ragnarok Online 2 : The Gate of the World.
+Saga Revised is an emulator for Ragnarok Online 2 : The Gate of the World.

 ## How to compile